yedivanseven/Bayesian/README.md

 or the _PlanBayesian_ notebook in the [_Berlin_](https://github.com/yedivanseven/Berlin) repository.

 ### 1. Coin Toss
-In this notebook, we play with what my well be the simplest of all probabilistic probabiistic models.
+In this notebook, we play with what may well be the simplest of all probabilistic models.

 #### Specific dependendencies
 This notebook still runs on